network-analytics/traffic-reproducer/README.md

 pip install -r requiremements.txt
 ```

-### Pcap file record and preprocessing
+### Pcap file preparation

-TODO: write this section
+TODO: write this section (pcap record + pcap pre-processing, pcap generation [if I will have some examples to craft ipfix or else...], guidelines...)

 ### Run the program